 No Date (continued)

-Journal Article, Journal of Evolutionary Economics, issue 1/2, volume 10
+Journal Article, Harvard International Journal of Press/Politics, volume 3

 By Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements

 In the realm of environmental policy instrument choice, there is great divergence between the recommendations of normative economic theory and positive political reality.
 Four gaps stand out.
 First, despite the advantages of market-based policy instruments, they have been used to a minor degree, compared with conventional, command-and-control instruments.
 Second, pollution-control standards have typically been much more stringent for new than for existing sources, despite the inefficiency of this approach.
 Third, in the few instances in which market-based instruments have been adopted, they have nearly always taken the form of grandfathered tradeable permits, rather than auctioned permits or pollution taxes, despite the advantages in some situations of these other instruments.
 Fourth, the political attention given to market-based environmental policy instruments has increased dramatically in recent years.
 We search for explanations for these four apparent anomalies by drawing upon intellectual traditions from economics, political science, and law.